Mapping Data Labour Supply Chain in Africa in an Era of Digital Apartheid: a Struggle for Recognition: Related Work

-The study of organisations structuring the work of content moderation have started to receive attention in computer science research and digital labour studies, in particular due to the social impact of their technological services.
-Indeed, ``a growing consensus within both the research community and the general public suggests that content moderation systems exhibit unfairness towards vulnerable users and minority groups'' \cite{franco2025integrating}.
-However, these structures have been little studied from the perspective of workers as their operations are often under secrecy protection.
-Some scholars are putting efforts in technology-oriented solutions to improve product development and avoid the burden of content moderators’ manual labour \cite{franco2025integrating, kolla2024llm}.

-When examining content moderation labour arrangements, crowdsourcing platforms are more widely recognised than Business Process Outsourcing (BPO) arrangements.
+When examining data labour arrangements, crowdsourcing platforms are more widely recognised than BPO arrangements.
 Early forms of ``microwork'', ``crowdwork'', or ``data work'' \cite{muldoon2024typology} initially flourished through digital platforms that facilitated online matching between supply and demand for small temporary jobs \cite{ross2010crowdworkers, denton2021genealogy, tubaro2025does}.
 However, the labour supply chains used for AI development have evolved in recent years towards more complex and diverse forms of organisation and workforce provision \cite{miceli2020between, miceli2022data, schmidt2022planetary, lindquist2022follower, muldoon2025poverty}.
 BPOs represent one such organisational model.

-BPOs are long-established organisations that provide a wide range of services, including human resources, finance, accounting, and after-sales support.
-BPOs can be understood as a subset of outsourcing arrangements, with call centres representing one of the most prominent examples of this model \cite{apte1995global, miller2018call}.
-An important distinction between BPOs and crowdsourcing platforms lies in their management structures: BPOs involve human management \cite{le2023problem}, while crowdsourcing platforms rely on algorithmic management of workers.
-This difference becomes particularly relevant as AI systems increasingly depend on intensive manual labour for training and refinement, with content moderation representing a significant component of this work.
-Given the growing scale of manual work required to support AI development, understanding how different organisational arrangements affect worker conditions becomes increasingly critical for protecting those who perform this essential but often invisible labour.